 I’ve had my Peloton since 2016.
 Therefore, now I understand what different Peloton words and phrases mean.

 However, I realize that if you’re new to the Peloton ecosystem, you might not have any idea what instructors are talking about during class.
-Or, maybe you met a Peloton users in the wild.
+Or, maybe you met Peloton users in the wild.
 Then, that person asked what your leaderboard name was or what tags you follow.

 So, I’ve created this Peloton FAQ or frequently asked questions.
-I’m providing the definitions or explanations for some of most common Peloton terms that can confuse new users.
+I’m providing the definitions or explanations for some of the most common Peloton terms that can confuse new users.

 FAQ about the Peloton Leaderboard

+What is the leaderboard, aka the LB?
+Well, if you watch golf or racing or “Dancing with the Stars,” then you know exactly what a leaderboard is.
 Basically, the leaderboard is a board (usually) that shows the position of certain competitors in a race or competition.